 Please be aware there may be queues and we advise you to arrive at least 1 ½ hours before your congregation start time to allow yourself enough time.

-You can then have your photographs taken (this can be done before or after the congregation), order your DVD, buy memorabilia and take your seats in the Great Hall auditorium.
-If you are awarded your degree or award 8 weeks or more before the congregations, your award pack containing your certificate and transcript (if appropriate for your programme of study) will be sent by post to your home address.
+You can then have your photographs taken (this can be done before or after the congregation), SoM First Floor Plan and take your seats in the Great Hall auditorium.

 Please be aware that both you and your guests must be seated no later than 15 minutes before the start of the congregation.
 Late arrival may affect your guests' ability to take their seats and your ability to take part in the congregation.
 We reserve the right to refuse admission to any late guests to the congregation, even if they have a ticket.